-Financial and property offences, like theft and fraud, include a wide variety of different allegations and circumstances.
+Financial and property offences, such as theft and fraud, include a wide variety of different allegations and circumstances.
 As a result, the possible punishments are also wide-ranging.

 For example, sentences for theft and fraud can range from probation, to fines, to “house arrest,” all the way to a maximum punishment of ten to fourteen years in jail.

-If you are charged with theft, fraud, or another property or financial crime, is important to talk to a lawyer so you understand what you are facing, and so you understand your options.
-A lawyer can tell you what kinds of sentences people usually receive for different kinds of offences, and explain how you may be able to avoid a conviction or criminal record.
+If you are charged with theft, fraud, or another property or financial crime, is important to talk to a lawyer so you understand what you are facing, as well as your options.
+A lawyer can tell you what types of sentences people usually receive for different kinds of offences, and explain how you may be able to avoid a conviction or criminal record.

-On the other end of the scale, sophisticated thefts and frauds that involve millions of dollars often result in sentences of several years in jail.
+At the other end of the scale, sophisticated thefts and frauds that involve millions of dollars often result in sentences of several years in prison.

 Besides the sentence imposed by a judge, there are other serious consequences of being found guilty:

 - A criminal record can have employment consequences.
 Many jobs now require a criminal record check, and a conviction for an “offence of dishonesty” can make it very difficult to get some jobs.

 - A criminal record can also interfere with your ability to travel.
 Certain countries, such as the United States, may turn you away if you have been found guilty of one of these offences.